apohl79/audiogridder/README.md

 **Server Setup:**

 1. Install the PKG (includes server and plugin binaries)
+2. Grant AudioGridderServer the Accessibility permission (System Preferences -> Security & Privacy -> Privacy Tab) - If you upgrade, remove the existing entry and re-add it.
-2. Run the server (If it crashes, just re-run it until it successfully finishes the startup.
+3. Run the server (If it crashes, just re-run it until it successfully finishes the startup.
 Each plugin that does not work will be blacklisted.)
-3. Manage your plugins (if you do not want to enable all plugins)
+4. Manage your plugins (if you do not want to enable all plugins)
-4. If you want to run multiple servers on a singel machine, you will have to assign a different server ID to each instance.
+5. If you want to run multiple servers on a singel machine, you will have to assign a different server ID to each instance.

 <p align="center">